boeckmann/asm6502/README.txt

  4.7.7 Zero-page X and Zero-page Y addressing

-       The address is encoded in the byte following the opcode and displaced by the contents for the X or Y register.
+       The address is encoded in the byte following the opcode displaced by the contents for the X or Y register.

-         LDA $47,X ; load contents of address $47 displaced by X LDX >$4711,Y ; get contents of address $47 displaced by Y into X
+         LDA $47,X ; A = contents of address $47 displaced by X
+         LDX $11,Y ; X = load contents of address $47 displaced by Y

  4.7.8 Indirect addressing